King Clave: Career

 In 1972 he began his studies at the School of Fine Arts in Buenos Aires, where he specialized in various artistic disciplines.
 Also at that time he studied a degree in copyright SADAIC (Argentina Society of Authors and Composers).
 His teachers Homero Expósito y Eladia Blázquez were counted.
 In 1973 he graduated as "Bachelor of copyright".
 That year would win the first prize at the Festival of Piriápolis (Republic of Uruguay).

 In 1973 he starred in the "Sábados Sensacionales" of Amador Bendayán's program in Venevisión of Venezuela.
 He was hired by Karen Record of Bienvenido Rodriguez (Dominican Republic) to artistically produce Fausto Rey, Sonia Silvestre, and Camboy Estevez, among others, with whom he achieved significant international recognition as a producer and composer.
 That same year he produced for the PROMUS seal (of Venezuela) an LP with the star and actress Susana Gimenez from Argentina.

 In 1974 he decided to become the first independent producer in Argentina.
 He placed several artists at the top of sales at record companies Odeon, RCA Victor and Music Hall, among others.
 That year he traveled to Mexico, where he presented his own material and jumped into the international market.
-He immediately placed first in the rankings of all Latin America and sold 5 million singles of the song "LOS HOMBRES NO DEBEN LLORAR" and many others, to "ABEJA REINA", "MI CORAZÓN LLORÓ", "NUNCA MÁS PODRÉ OLVIDARTE", "POR CULPA DE TU AMOR" and "TEMA DE AMOR PARA UNA CHIQUILINA" among others.
+He immediately placed first in the rankings of Latin America and receives a Gold Record from Orfeon for 300,000 copies of the single sold "LOS HOMBRES NO DEBEN LLORAR".
+It is estimated sold 5 million singles the total "LOS HOMBRES NO DEBEN LLORAR", "ABEJA REINA", "MI CORAZÓN LLORÓ", "NUNCA MÁS PODRÉ OLVIDARTE", "POR CULPA DE TU AMOR" and "TEMA DE AMOR PARA UNA CHIQUILINA" among others.